 Additionally, we observe that existing time conditioning mechanisms~\cite{perez2018film, karras2019style, dhariwal2021diffusion}, such as adaptive layer normalization (adaLN)~\cite{peebles2023scalable}, are parameter-intensive.
 In contrast, we propose a more efficient approach, Time-Dependent Layer Normalization (\tdpname), that integrates time-dependent parameters directly into layer normalization~\cite{ba2016layer}, achieving superior performance with fewer parameters.

 To demonstrate its effectiveness, we evaluate \modelname on the class-conditional ImageNet generation benchmark~\cite{deng2009imagenet}.
 On ImageNet $64\times64$, \modelname-M (133M parameters) and \modelname-L (284M), without classifier-free guidance~\cite{ho2022classifier}, achieve FID scores of 3.65 and 2.21, respectively, outperforming the Transformer-based U-ViT-M/4 and U-ViT-L/4 by 2.20 and 2.05 FID.
-On ImageNet $256\times256$, \modelname-XL (505M) achieves FID scores of 4.50 and 1.70, without and with classifier-free guidance, respectively.
+On ImageNet $256\times256$, \modelname-XL (505M) achieves FID scores of 4.50 without classifier-free guidance and 1.70 with classifier-free guidance.
+Meanwhile, \modelname-G (1.06B) further improves the FID scores to 3.56 without classifier-free guidance and 1.63 with classifier-free guidance.
 On ImageNet $512\times512$, \modelname-XL (525M) achieves FID scores of 7.93 and 2.89, without and with classifier-free guidance, respectively.
 These results demonstrate superior performance compared to all previous methods, despite having similar or smaller model sizes, establishing a new state-of-the-art performance.
 In summary, our main contributions are as follows: \begin{enumerate} \item We develop effective strategies for integrating multi-resolution networks into diffusion models, introducing the novel feature cascade approach that captures visual details and reduces image distortions in high-fidelity image generation. \item We propose \tdpname, a simple yet effective parameter-efficient method that explicitly encodes crucial temporal information into the diffusion model for enhanced performance. \item We introduce \modelname, a novel architecture that enhances diffusion models with the proposed multi-resolution network and the \tdpname. \modelname demonstrates superior performance on the class-conditional ImageNet generation benchmark compared to existing methods. \end{enumerate}